teambit/docs/docs/what-is-bit.md

 Git is a distributed version-control system for tracking changes in source code during software development.
 It can be used to track changes in any set of files.
 Git manages files contents without any reference to their structure of semantics.

-Bit augments Git to control the development of components inside a Git repository, and combines it with their build, testing, versioning and distribution process.
+Bit augments Git to control the development of components inside a Git repository, and combines it with their building, testing, versioning and distribution process.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.

 Bit does not require Git to exist in the project, but it can use Git's functionality to perform actions such as code merging.
 Bit should not replace Git in project development.
 The project's code should remain in Git.
 Also, Git should track changes made to components exported to Bit.